-Under the banner of Generation Restoration, the Youth in Landscapes Initiative (YIL) and the Global Landscapes Forum (GLF) launched the second edition of the Restoration Stewards program to support and highlight the work of five young restoration practitioners and their teams, who represent the next group of ‘Restoration Stewards’.
-The year-long program provides funding, mentorship, and training to deepen the impact of five youth-led restoration projects.
+Under the banner of Generation Restoration, the Youth in Landscapes Initiative (YIL) and the Global Landscapes Forum (GLF) are launching the third edition of the Restoration Stewards program to support and highlight the work of young restoration practitioners and their teams, who represent the next group of ‘Restoration Stewards’.
+The year-long program provides funding, mentorship, and training to deepen the impact of youth-led restoration projects.

 During the program, the Restoration Stewards and their teams are supported to further develop their project and become ambassadors at both global and local levels.
 Globally, the Restoration Stewards share their journey in a series of vlogs and blogs documenting their stories of inspiration and challenges.
 Locally, they commit to spark a restoration movement, creating pathways to connect, share, learn, and act for more sustainable landscapes.